WalletWasabi/WasabiDoc/docs/why-wasabi/BitcoinPrivacy.md

 _**Easy wallet clustering**_

 A Bitcoin address commits to the spending condition of this UTXO.
-For example in Wasabi, each address is a [native SegWit pay to witness public key hash P2WPKH](https://programmingblockchain.gitbook.io/programmingblockchain/other_types_of_ownership/p2wpkh_pay_to_witness_public_key_hash), meaning that this coin can only be spend with a single valid signature of the corresponding private key.
+For example in Wasabi, each address is a [native SegWit pay to witness public key hash P2WPKH](https://programmingblockchain.gitbook.io/programmingblockchain/other_types_of_ownership/p2wpkh_pay_to_witness_public_key_hash), meaning that this coin can only be spent with a single valid signature of the corresponding private key.
 When the same address is used for several UTXOs, then this means that the same private key can spend all these coins.
 It is very easy to find all the UTXOs with the same address, and thus to find out how many bitcoin this private key holds.